 Lesley-Ann Jones, author of "Mercury," describes Freddie Mercury's personality both on and off stage, as well as his legacy as a musician and the lead singer of Queen.
 Video courtesy of Simon & Schuster © 2012.

 Born in Zanzibar to Indian parents, Queen frontman Freddie Mercury became a rock legend with songs like "Bohemian Rhapsody."
 Queen's album sales rival the Beatles, with Mercury's four octave range contributing to the band's success.

 Answer questions and see how you rank against other players.Play Now

-The hit single "Crazy Little Thing Called Love" was released the same year, receiving critical acclaim.
 By 1985, the band had reached its peak and was beginning to decline in popularity.
 Still, Queen managed to release some platinum albums until tragedy struck May and the band in 1991, when leader singer Freddie Mercury died of AIDS.
-In the wake of Mercury's passing, May and the band established the Mercury Phoenix Trust,
+In the wake of Mercury's passing, May and the band established the Mercury Phoenix Trust, an AIDS-relief charity.

 May has one son, Jimmy, and two daughters, Louisa and Emily, with wife Chrissie Mullen, whom he married in 1974.